Pete Carroll: Coaching style

 On defense, Carroll favors a bend-but-don't-break scheme of preventing the big plays: allowing opposing teams to get small yardage but trying to keep the plays in front of his defenders.

 Carroll draws coaching inspiration from the 1974 book The Inner Game of Tennis by tennis coach W. Timothy Gallwey, which he picked up as graduate student at the University of the Pacific; he summarizes the philosophy he took from the book as "all about clearing the clutter in the interactions between your conscious and subconscious mind", enabled "through superior practice and a clear approach.
 Focus, clarity and belief in yourself are what allows [sic] you to express your ability without discursive thoughts and concerns."
 He wrote a foreword for a later edition, noting that athletes "must clear their minds of all confusion and earn the ability to let themselves play freely."
 He also cites influences from psychologists Abraham Maslow and Carl Jung, Buddhist meditation master Chögyam Trungpa, and Zen master D. T. Suzuki.

-After he was fired by the New England Patriots, Carroll read a book by former UCLA basketball coach John Wooden which heavily influenced how he would run his future program at USC: emulating Wooden, Carroll decided to engineer his program in the way that best exemplified his personal philosophy.
+After he was fired by the New England Patriots, Carroll read a book by former UCLA basketball coach John Wooden which heavily influenced how he later ran his program at USC: emulating Wooden, Carroll decided to engineer his program in the way that best exemplified his personal philosophy.
 He decided his philosophy was best summarized as "I'm a competitor".
 As a fan of the Grateful Dead, Carroll then tied Wooden's thoughts into those by Jerry Garcia, and decided that he wanted his football program to not be the best, but the only program following his competitive philosophy.

 Carroll is known for his high-energy and often pleasant demeanor when coaching.
 In explaining his enthusiasm, Carroll has stated, "I always think something good's just about to happen."
 In a 2005 interview, Carroll explained his motivation: